 Various forms of financial aid are available to support your studies at the Graduate School of Arts & Sciences (GRS).
-All newly admitted PhD students will receive a full fellowship offer and all MFA students will receive a full tuition scholarship and a stipend.
+All newly admitted PhD students will receive a full fellowship offer and MFA students in Creative Writing and Playwriting will receive a full tuition scholarship and a stipend.
 Review detailed information about the fellowship and scholarship awards and the policies and privileges associated with each specific program by clicking on the links to the right.

 Financial Aid may not exceed your total Cost of Attendance.
 When estimating the total cost of attendance at GRS, you will need to consider BU medical insurance and living expenses such as housing, transportation, etc.

 The Satisfactory Academic Progress Policy for all GRS students eligible for financial aid is as follows:

 - Our policy is that financial aid awarded by Boston University may be used only for courses required by the degree program.
 It may be used for courses taken as co-requisites or prerequisites by special permission from the Graduate School of Arts & Sciences (GRS).
 It may not be used for the Sports Pass, subway/bus passes, library fines or late fees.
 PhD students may audit one course per semester during the academic year without incurring additional tuition costs.